THANATOPSIS: A Meditation on Grief, Death, and Transformation’

 On View: December 4, 2025 - February 14, 2026

-Artist Talk: Saturday, February 14, 2026, 6-7pm.
-Closing Reception 5-8pm, Moderated by Jo Brickman
+Opening Reception: Thursday, December 4, 2025, 5-8pm Artist Talk: Saturday, February 14, 2026, 6-7pm, moderated by Jo Brickman

-Paragon Arts Gallery at PCC Cascade campus, 815 N Killingsworth St, Portland, OR 97217
+Paragon Arts Gallery at PCC Cascade campus, 815 N Killingsworth St, Portland, OR 97217.
+Free and open to the public.
+ADA accessible.

-THANATOPSIS is a premiere three-person art exhibition conceived by Marne Lucas, as a collaboration with Shelley Chamberlin and Dardinelle Troen, that explores the end of life, the grief that accompanies death, and conceptually addresses impermanence and transformation beyond the physical form.
+THANATOPSIS is a premiere art exhibition conceived by Marne Lucas, in collaboration with artists Shelley Chamberlin and Dardinelle Troen, that explores the end of life, the grief that accompanies death, and conceptually addresses impermanence and transformation beyond the physical form.
 Death is a taboo subject, yet we all eventually arrive there.
 The aim is to allow for the tangible feelings, the vastness of empty space, the sparse moments of sublime beauty in these difficult places, and honor the memory of those who have died.
 Death is a natural part of the cycle of life, and each individual’s work places aesthetic, emotional, and philosophical value on this inevitable transition.
 These three artists have found community in each other through their lived experiences with grief, loss, and transformation.
 They share the desire to illuminate and connect through their creativity, and find new direction in unexpected transformational paths.
 The audience can share their own experiences and stories in community, where together we heal.

 My Transmundane series is an ongoing lens-based “artveillance” practice that conceptualizes the awe inspiring, invisible, fragile energy of humanity using heat-sensitive infrared thermal (IRT) video.
-Exploring the body and the metaphysical to pose philosophical ideas on transformation, my professional life as an end of life Doula (EOLD) provides insight.
+Exploring the body and the metaphysical to pose philosophical ideas on transformation, a professional life as an end of life Doula (EOLD) provides insight.
 “Being at the veil” is to bear witness to physical, emotional, and spiritual transformations of life’s ebb and flow, into a new form of energy, Love.

-Thermography technology most associated with surveillance culture, allows the viewer to witness breathtaking invisible heat signatures (hot areas appear white, and cold or wet areas are black), and expresses ideas about our beginnings as being part of the universe, that we are beings of light.
+Thermography technology, most associated with surveillance culture, allows the viewer to witness breathtaking invisible heat signatures (hot areas appear white, and cold or wet areas are black), and expresses ideas about our beginnings as being part of the universe, that we are beings of light.
 To witness our own energy is to accept the temporality of existence, and the magic of the transmundane- that which lies in the celestial and beyond.

-Support for development of this exhibition was provided by The Ford Family Foundation, and by the Oregon Arts Commission, Marne Lucas 2025/26 Career Opportunity Grant.
+Support for development of this exhibition was provided by The Ford Family Foundation, and the Oregon Arts Commission, Marne Lucas 2025/26 Career Opportunity Grant.

 Special thanks to Zeinab Saab, Paragon Arts gallery director and artist, for their advocacy and support.